SahilAhd/Guvi-Projects/README.md

 # Inside Java-Titan(Src->main -> webapp-> main->(all jsp and html filea are there)
 # Inside java-Titan(Webapp folder allserevelet mevan files are there)
 # Screenshots are there in Screenshots folder whih gives a beriefs)
+# Inside SQL Connectors there is jdbc driver